Junghwan-brian/SDE-Net/README.md

 The official code is in [Github](https://github.com/Lingkai-Kong/SDE-Net) with pytorch, so when I train it using a colab, I got a similar result as suggested in the paper.

-The file converted to Tensorflow was created separately and placed on the github, but the performance was different from that of Torch.
+The file converted to Tensorflow placed on the github, but the performance was different from that of Torch.
-I thought I had created the same structure (except for adjusting the leading rate), but I don't know if there's anything else.
+I thought I had created the same structure (except for adjusting the leading rate), but I don't know if there's anything wrong.
+The model made of tensorflow only carried out training of 1 epoch.
+Because the more train the model, the worse I get the results.
+I think it's a problem with hyperparameters.
+If you know the problem, please leave a comment on the [blog](https://simpling.tistory.com/31).

 Therefore, I recommend using the pytorch code to reproduce the results of the paper.
-I also put the colab file using pytorch on the github.
+I also put the colab file using pytorch and tensorflow on the github.

 ------------------------------------------------------------------------------------------------------------
 ## Reference